 I have a top-level inventory folder called ###DANCE.
 I put all of my show outfits in there.
 I mark the outfit with the body and head version (M53L34 means Maitreya 5.3 and Lelutka 3.4).

 How to make a new outfit folder

 Here’s how I build an outfit folder for an routine:

 - Copy and Paste your body template.
 (That’s Paste not Paste as Link!)
-Each folder should start off with a full copy of its own head, hands, feet, and body.
+Each folder should start off with a full copy of a head, hands, feet, and body.
 Appliers or BoM skin, shape, brows or other details you always use should be in it, too.
 Your feet will almost always be on your tippy-toes.

 - Rename the new folder for routine.
 The title of the folder is the name of the routine.
 The title also can contain reminders to check alphas, which spot is diva, if it’s serious, and so on.

-- Add notecard.
+- Add outfit notecard.
 Copy the outfit notecard into that routine folder so you have it handy.
 If multiple outfits appear in a notecard, copy the notecard into each routine it covers.

-- TIP: Create a notecard in the folder and rename it after the HUD you use to apply those stockings.
+- TIP: Create a notecard in the folder and rename it after the applier HUD’s name.
 Then you can search for that name to quickly re-apply that stocking layer in an emergency.

 If a routine calls for different styles of outfit (Bad Nightwear, Bad Daywear, etc.) or different colors (Lords of Iron Red, Lords of Iron Green, Nutcracker Fairy, etc.) just create a separate folder for each each outfit and use a descriptive title for each.